bluesky66-dev/kibana/x-pack/plugins/case/server/scripts/README.md

 source ~/.zshrc
 ```

-Restart Kibana and ensure that you are using `--no-base-path` as changing the base path is a feature but will
+Restart HyperSec Kibana and ensure that you are using `--no-base-path` as changing the base path is a feature but will
 get in the way of the CURL scripts written as is.

 Go to the scripts folder `cd kibana/x-pack/plugins/case/server/scripts` and run: